51Degrees/documentation/src/info/testedversions.md

 The tests cover a wide array of scenarios and are available to view in our repositories on [GitHub](https://github.com/51Degrees).
 In general, we apply the following guidelines when deciding which platforms and versions to test against:
 - We use GitHub Actions with hosted runners, so we test against platforms that GitHub has [hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources) for.
-- We test against all versions of languages that are currently considered LTS (Long Term Support) versions.
+- We test against all versions of languages that are currently considered LTS versions.

 The tabs below show the specific platforms and versions that are currently tested as part of each release.